DetonatedSkull1722/Transfer/README.md

 # Transfer
-This is for transfer of files
+This is a base protocol transfer github repository.
+Not developmental, you may skip